Does monitoring and managing risk and compliance seem like an uphill battle? If you’re facing increasing pressure from regulators, you’re not alone.

 Manual methods just can’t keep up with the pace of regulatory change.
 When evaluating compliance management solutions, look for software that offers automatic alerts for upcoming law and regulation changes, compliance due date notifications, and other task management workflows.

-Quantivate’s Regulatory Compliance Management software module helps organizations stay ahead of regulatory change with automated alerts and workflow management.
+Quantivate’s Compliance Management software module helps organizations stay ahead of regulatory change with automated alerts and workflow management.

 Our built-in compliance alerts include detailed breakdowns and executive summaries of changes, industry-specific action items to help you prioritize your compliance activities, compliance deadlines, and other valuable content through our partnership with law firm Howard & Howard.